-If you’re reading this article, than you probably don’t need to be convinced of all of the healthy benefits of eating yogurt, such as providing nutrients, aiding digestion, balancing the bacteria in the gut, and a yummy snack.
-Yogurt is also easy to make with lots of ways to experiment with fun flavors.
+If you’re reading this article, then you probably don’t need to be convinced of all of the health benefits of eating yogurt, such as providing nutrients, aiding digestion, balancing the bacteria in the gut, and a yummy snack.
+Homemade vegan yogurt is also easy to make with lots of ways to experiment with fun flavors.

 Yogurt is really just fermented milk, with a few bells and whistles added for extra flavor like vanilla, cinnamon, or sweeteners.
 The process is simple, essentially heating the milk to pasteurize it before adding fermenting culture to convert the milk sugars into lactic acid.
 Then eat!